 Unallowable purchases on a project: Please note, if your purchase is deemed unallowable on your grant by your Post-Award account team, you will be notified.
 Your PAS account team will discuss options with you on allowability.
 This may include additional documentation about the purchase or discussions with the sponsor to determine allowability.
 After these discussions, if the charge is deemed truly unallowable, the charge must be moved to other KU Research funding.
 Please know that we will not move an expense without talking to you first.
 If you have questions about allowability on a grant, please contact your PAS team.
 If you have questions about allowability on KU Research non-grant funds, please contact Liz Bennett-Monroe.

 Lost or stolen cards: If your p-card is lost or stolen, please contact staff at firstname.lastname@example.org or 785-864-7775.
-Notify your department or shared services center, contact UMB customer service 888-494-5141 and report any theft to the police.
+Notify your department or shared services center, contact customer service at 800-892-7104 and report any theft to the police.

 Cancelling a p-card: Contact email@example.com when a p-card needs to be cancelled.
 A p-card should be cancelled when the cardholder is no longer employed by the university or when job duties no longer require a p-card.
 After staff is notified, the card may be destroyed.

 Card renewal: A new p-card will automatically be sent to the cardholder around the same time as the expiration of the old card.
 Cardholders are notified when the new card arrives.
-Do not call UMB or Visa regarding a new card.
+Do not call the bank or Visa regarding a new card.